canalem/clusterpluck/tutorials/02_Open_Cluster_Name.rst

-Once the data are loaded to a variable we can check to see if we have a cluster.
+Now the data are loaded we can check to see if we have a cluster.
 Let’s see how the proper motion plot, ``pm_plot()``, looks.

 .. code:: ipython3